- How long will it take for me to receive my new or replacement Visa Debit card?

 - Where can I activate my Visa Debit Card?

 What is Verified by Visa?

 Verified by Visa is a fraud prevention system that protects you from unauthorised online use of your Visa Debit card.

-Verified by Visa works like Chip and PIN.
 When you register, you create a ‘Verified by Visa’ password that you keep secret, like your PIN.
 When you purchase goods or services online, you will be asked for your Verified by Visa password to authorise the transaction and confirm that the card is yours.

 What is the Cross Border Handling Fee that I will be charged if I use my Debit Card abroad?

-A cross-border handling fee can apply if you use your Visa Debit Card outside of the Eurozone, this will include the UK and Northern Ireland.
+A cross-border handling fee can apply if you use your Visa Debit Card outside of the EU/EEA, this will include the UK and Northern Ireland.
 The fee varies depending on how the card is used.
 There is no fee for using your Visa Debit Card in a Bank of Ireland or Post Office ATM in Northern Ireland or the UK.